 If you click on the "Stop Web Servers" button, placed on the middle, the Web servers will be stopped.
 The HTTP and HTTPS server status will now display in red indicating that the HTTP / HTTPS services are stopped:

-You can change the ports during installation or at any time by clicking on the Manage Web Servers tile.
-On this tile, you can choose to use a different HTTP web server, modify the Web Server root path and the HTTP/HTTPS port numbers.
+You can change the ports during installation or at any time by clicking on the Web - Web Server tab.
+On this tab, you can choose to use a different HTTP web server, modify the Web Server root path and the HTTP/HTTPS port numbers.
 Make sure that these ports are available before changing them: if a conflict occur TSplus web server will not work.
 Here is a non-exhaustive list of TCP port that might be used by an application on your server.
 Once these modifications done, click on save and the AdminTool will restart.

 See this documentation for more information on this topic.